Application deadline

 - Supplementary application to School of English (Word)

-- CV or résumé - this should include your personal details with a history of your education and employment to date
+- CV that includes your personal details with a history of your education and employment to date

-- two original signed academic references (on university headed paper) from your most recent degree awarding institution
+- two original signed academic references on university headed paper from your most recent degree awarding institution

-- academic transcripts and degree certificates.
+- academic transcripts and degree certificates

 For more guidance, see supporting documents and references for postgraduate taught programmes.